Polio vaccine is safe for children, says JUI-F leader

 -

-Polio vaccine is safe for children, says JUI-F leaderJanuary 03, 2017Print : National
+Polio vaccine is safe for children, says JUI-F leaderJanuary 03, 2017Print : Peshawar

 PESHAWAR: Jamiat Ulema-e-Islam-Fazl (JUI-F) Fata chapter leader Mufti Abdul Shakoor has categorically termed the polio vaccine safe for children.
 In a statement, he said: “I consider polio vaccine safe and urge the parents not to listen to any rumours about it, but vaccinate their children every time polio vaccine is offered during every campaign.”
 He said similar was the opinion of all Ulema and doctors that polio and all other vaccines were safe and caused no harm to children whatsoever.